andriusdgt/discounter/README.md

 3. shipment provider code

 Output produces same rows each additionally containing:
-1. the discounted price
+1. discounted price
-2. discount amount for input orders
+2. discount amount

 The contents and pricing of catalogue items can be adjusted in this file (price in euro cents):
 `src/main/resources/shipmentCatalogue.txt`